 1. Eat for Cheap in Peru

 Touristy restaurants, especially in hotspots such as Lima, Cusco and Arequipa, are vastly more expensive than the typical restaurants frequented by regular Peruvians.
-Eat where the locals go and you’ll be surprised at how well you can eat in Peru on a budget.
+Eat where the locals go and you’ll be surprised at how well you can eat in Peru on a budget (for price ranges, see How Much Does it Cost to Eat Out in Peru?).
 Shoestring travelers should make the most of lunch in Peru, when big meals are available at incredibly low prices.

 If you don’t know how much the Peruvian Nuevo Sol is worth, you’ll have a tough time knowing how much cash you’re actually spending.
 Get to know the local currency and, just as importantly, stop comparing Peruvian prices with prices back home.
 There are certainly bargains to be had in Peru, but avoid excessive spending sprees based on a “that’s so cheap” mentality.
 It all adds up.